ibm-cloud-docs/containers/cs_clusters.md

   * **Classic clusters only, VRF and service endpoint enabled accounts**: You must set up your account to use VRF and service endpoints to support scenarios such as running internet-facing workloads and extending your on-premises data center.
 After you set up the account, your VPC and classic clusters are created with a public and a private service endpoint by default.
     1. Enable [VRF](/docs/resources?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) in your IBM Cloud infrastructure account.
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
     2. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
-    3. **Optional, private service endpoint only**: Set up connectivity to the private network.
-The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
-However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
-You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
-The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
-If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
-For more information, see [Accessing clusters through the private service endpoint](/docs/containers?topic=containers-access_cluster#access_private_se).

-  * **Classic clusters only, non-VRF and non-service endpoint accounts**: If you do not set up your account to use VRF and service endpoints, you can create only classic clusters that use VLAN spanning to communicate with each other on the public and private network.
+  * **Classic clusters only, Non-VRF and non-service endpoint accounts**: If you do not set up your account to use VRF and service endpoints, you can create only classic clusters that use VLAN spanning to communicate with each other on the public and private network.
 Note that you cannot create gateway-enabled clusters.
     * To use the public service endpoint only (run internet-facing workloads):
       1. Enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning) for your IBM Cloud infrastructure account so that your worker nodes can communicate with each other on the private network.
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
     * To use a gateway appliance (extend your on-premises data center):